What is your Language? (Select to translate)

 Outboard Training (OB Series)

-- Outboard 4-Stroke Systems Technology (2 days): This course is designed to teach the basics of four-cycle gasoline outboard theory as well as the terminology, measuring instruments, special tools and diagnostic software necessary for work on these engines.
+- Outboard 4-Stroke Systems Technology: This course is designed to teach the basics of four-cycle gasoline outboard theory as well as the terminology, measuring instruments, special tools and diagnostic software necessary for work on these engines.
 Extensive hands-on labs will be used during this course.

-- Mercury Optimax Maintenance & Troubleshooting (2 days): This course will sharpen your existing Optimax maintenance and troubleshooting skills.
-It is designed to bring you to the next “level” after completing OB-301, Outboard DFI.
-Items covered include engine specifications, theory of operation, diagnosing of the air/fuel delivery systems, operating ranges, engine component locations, maintenance/service procedures, special tools, troubleshooting strategies, fault codes, break-in procedures, common failures, service bulletins as well as do’s and don'ts.
+- Outboard 2-Stroke - Mercury Optimax / Yamaha HPDI / Evinrude E-TEC: This course will sharpen your existing maintenance and troubleshooting skills on Mercury Optimax, Yamaha HPDI and Evinrude E-TEC direct injected 2-stroke engines.
+Systems covered include engine specifications, theory of operation, diagnosing of the air/fuel delivery systems, operating ranges, engine component locations, maintenance/service procedures, special tools, troubleshooting strategies, fault codes, break-in procedures, common failures, service bulletins, as well as do’s and don'ts.

 Inboard Training (IO Series)

-- Marine EFI Sterndrive and Inboard 2001 to Current Systems (1 day): This class covers Mercruiser ECM and PCM 555 systems for a better understanding of how to properly diagnose using scan tools and other diagnostic equipment.
-Also other related components will be covered including ignition systems, fuel systems and sensors to help the technician with testing methods for proper repairs the first time, along with proper maintenance.
+- Marine M.P.I.
+Sterndrive and Inboard 2001 to Current Systems: This class covers Mercruiser ECM and PCM 555 systems for a better understanding of how to properly diagnose using scan tools and other diagnostic equipment.
+Also other related components will be covered including ignition systems, fuel systems and sensors to help the technician with testing methods for proper repairs the first time, along with proper maintenance

-- Install & Service Bravo, Alpha Drives and Transom Assembles (2 days): This course will cover the installation and servicing of Bravo 1,2,3 and its transoms assemble.
+- Installation and Service Bravo, Alpha Drives and Transom Assembles: This course will cover the installation and servicing of Bravo 1,2,3 and its transoms assemble.
 The course will also highlight the service of the Alpha drive.
 With the Alpha drive its important to understand that although the Mercruiser Alpha drive can be replaced with aftermarket drives for less money, they too will need servicing that require the same service tools.
-During this course the instructor will concentrate on the problem areas that are typically found in the field, and he will discuss the service bulletins that pertain to correcting these problems.

-- Marine Catalyst Systems (1 day): This class will cover gasoline marine catalyst systems and all the related systems.
+- Marine Catalyst Systems: This class will cover gasoline marine catalyst systems and all the related systems.
 Topics covered will start out with the benefits of having a catalyst system in marine applications and the problems that can arise with marine catalyst systems.
-System components will be covered in-depth, along with proper maintenance, winterization and summerization.

 Technical Skill Set Training (SS Series)

-- CAN Bus Systems Technology (Prerequisite Course) (2 days): This course will explain the architecture of the CAN Bus, how it works and the various versions used today.
+- CAN Bus Systems Technology (Prerequisite Course): .
+CAN Bus is the new central nervous system (communication network) for modern marine systems and is used by virtually all engine manufacturers and most production boat builders.
+This technology allows the operator to observe and control the propulsion system, electronic navigation, and other systems such as fuel and water tanks.
+This course will explain the architecture of the CAN Bus, how it works and the various versions used today.
 Not all CAN Bus systems are the same or compatible.
 Hands-on experience with a simplified CAN Bus system is used.